Schemes to provide support to homeowners in danger of losing their homes

 - you or another joint owner intends to remain in the property and at least one of the owners must have lived in the property for at least 12 months

 - you must not have capital of more than £2,000 if you are under 60 years old, or more than £4,000 if you are 60 years old or older.

 As well as these conditions above there are rules about the proportion of the property for which you currently have a mortgage.
 For example, in the Mortgage to Shared Equity Scheme you must hold 20% or more equity in your home.

-If you're interested in either scheme, you can read more of the detail of each scheme in a leaflet available on the Scottish Government website at www.gov.scot.
+If you're interested in either scheme, you can read more of the detail of each scheme on the Scottish Government website.